 With the success of students being our highest priority, The College at Brockport is committed to continually work to improve its educational programs, resources, facilities, and services.
 Reaccreditation includes an extensive evaluation of how well the College’s programs, resources, facilities and services fulfill its mission to foster student success.

 The reaccreditation process takes place every ten years and involves two stages of evaluation: a campus-wide Self Study, and an on-site evaluation by a team of experts from the Middle States Commission on Higher Education (MSCHE).
 The reaccreditation process is an opportunity to assess the extent to which we are accomplishing the shared vision of our institution and serves as a point of departure for charting the future direction of the College.

 What is The College at Brockport’s Mission?

-What is The College at Brockport’s Promise?
+Who is reaccrediting The College at Brockport?

 The Middle States Commission on Higher Education(MSCHE) is a voluntary membership association that “defines, maintains, and promotes educational excellence across institutions with diverse missions, student populations, and resources.”
 As a participating institution, The College engages in a self-study process every 10 years.